The College is continuing to monitor the circumstances related to COVID-19 and respond as best it can to the evolving situation.

 Primary Written Examination

-Those who are successful in Selection into FACEM Training and are invited to enrol will be able to apply to sit the Primary Written Exam at the start of the training year.
+Those who are successful in Selection into FACEM Training and are invited to enrol will be able to apply to sit the Primary Written Exam at the start of the medical training year for which they have enrolled to commence training.
 All applicants must have completed their enrolment, including payment of all fees, to be eligible to apply to sit the exam.